BLCK-B/MusicReleaseTracker/README.md

 java --module-path "/usr/lib/jvm/openjfx" --add-modules=javafx.controls,javafx.fxml -jar XXX.jar
 ```

-In the program, add artists and for each artist insert links for individual (optional) sources according to instructions.
+In the program, add artists and for each artist optionally insert links of sources according to instructions.
-After the initial setup, click refresh button to start scraping.
+After the initial setup, click refresh button to initiate the scraping process.

 ### License